Why Adversarial Reprogramming Works, When It Fails, and How to Tell the Difference: Experimental Analysis

 \myparagraph{Adversarial Programs.} To optimize the adversarial program $\vct \delta$, we use Algorithm~\ref{alg:reprogramming}.
-Before optimizing it, we fix the class-mapping $h$ as a function that maps the first ten classes of the source dataset to the first ten classes of the target dataset, as done in~\cite{elsayed19-ICLR}.
-The only dataset having more than 10 classes is \imagenet, from which we only consider the first ten classes (\ie, tench, goldfish, white shark, tiger, shark, hammerhead, electric ray, stingray, cock, hen, ostrich).
+Before optimizing it, we fix the class-mapping $h$ as a function that maps orderly the first ten classes of the source dataset to the first ten classes of the target dataset, as done in~\cite{elsayed19-ICLR}.
+(The first class of the source domain dataset is mapped to the first class of the target domain dataset, the second of the source domain in the second of the target domain dataset, etc.).
+As in~\cite{elsayed19-ICLR}, for the datasets having more than classes than the target domain dataset, which in our case is only \imagenet, which contains more than ten classes, we only consider the first ten classes (\ie, tench, goldfish, white shark, tiger shark, hammerhead, electric ray, stingray, cock, hen, ostrich).
+Namely, we crop the output layer so that it contains 10 elements (one for each of the abovementioned ten classes, and we consider as the predicted class, the one that received a higher score between these ten classes).
+Note that the choice of the mapping function may affect the accuracy; however as we will explain in the following, it will not impact our claims.
 We set the step size $\eta = 0.005$, $N=100$ epochs, and we use batches of $B=50$ samples, sampled from a larger set of $5,000$ images randomly drawn from the training set of the target-domain dataset $\set T$.
-Moreover, as the adversarial program is expected to generalize to unseen samples, we do not compute the loss in Eq.~\eqref{eq:reprogramming} using the same samples used to optimize the perturbation, but rather use a separate set of $5,000$ images sampled again from the target-domain training set.
-This should provide a better, unbiased evaluation of the effectiveness of the adversarial program.